iotaledger/documentation/iota-streams/0.1/channels/troubleshooting.md

 ## More than one message found

-This error message is sent by the Channels application.
+This error message is produced by the `iota_client::Client` object.

 You may see this error when trying to use the `Client` object to receive a message on a channel when other copies of that message exist.